Lake Superior's greatest hits

 There's a staggering number of things to do and see around Lake Superior.
 But if you have only a week's vacation, you can see the highlights on this nine-day, eight-night Circle Tour.

 Drive clockwise or counterclockwise, depending on what festivals or events you want to catch.
 For more, see Planning a Circle Tour.

 For an overview of what you'll see, go to Circling Lake Superior.

 Duluth to Thunder Bay, 113 miles: Every year, readers of Lake Superior magazine vote Minnesota's North Shore their No. 1 favorite attraction on the big lake.

 With Lake Superior rarely out of sight, it's everyone's favorite drive.
-Stop to watch boats on Duluth's Canal Park (see Duluth stories).
-See Gooseberry Falls, visit Split Rock Lighthouse and walk the half-mile trail to Shovel Point at Tettegouche State Park (see The near North Shore).
+Stop to watch boats on Duluth's Canal Park.
+See Gooseberry Falls, visit Split Rock Lighthouse and walk the half-mile trail to Shovel Point at Tettegouche State Park on the near North Shore.

 At Lutsen Mountains, go careening down the Alpine Slide.
 Take a short hike at Cascade River State Park.
 Stop for lunch in Grand Marais.
 Visit the re-created fur post at Grand Portage National Monument.